This article was translated by John R. Bopp

 We can imagine what the Jaso family, that Francis Xavier was born into, would think if they read these reports, and can we imagine what his brothers, the heroes of Amaiur, or his father, who died in exile after the Castilian invasion, or his mother, who wrote to her missionary son in Basque and who had to watch Castilian invaders destroy her castle, would say.

 We’re not going to go too deeply into any explanations: St. Francis Xavier was Navarrese, and therefore Basque.
 He was never Spanish.
 For two reasons: first, because Spain did not exist at that time and second, because he was Navarrese.
 We can’t imagine any South Americans calling Bolívar or St. Martín Spanish, even though they were born in the territory of the Crown of Castile.
 Their struggle for independence gave them a new nationality, a South American one, one that cannot be attributed to any one country and therefore is to them all.
-When then are some bound and determined to call a Navarrese a Spaniard when that Navarrese was born in an independent kingdom and belonged to a family that handed over their wealth and their lives defending that freedom for that part of the Land of the Basques against the kingdom that would turn into Spain?
+Why then are some bound and determined to call a Navarrese a Spaniard when that Navarrese was born in an independent kingdom and belonged to a family that handed over their wealth and their lives defending the freedom for that part of the Land of the Basques against the kingdom that would turn into Spain?
 It must be the same people who are determined to call Muhammad XII of Granada, the last emir of Granada, a Spaniard.

 The Uruguayan daily El País had this to say about the Basque saint: